flexera-public/policy_templates/compliance/google/unlabeled_resources/README.md

 ## What it does

-Find all Google cloud resources(disks, images, instances, snapshots, buckets, vpnGateways) missing any of the user provided labels with the option to update the resources with the missing tags.
+Find all Google cloud resources(disks, images, instances, snapshots, buckets, vpnGateways) missing any of the user provided labels with the option to update the resources with the missing labels.

 ## Input Parameters